-We were elected by Company directors as auditor for the fiscal year from January 1, 2016 to December 31, 2016 of the BA-CA Finance (Cayman) Limited, Cayman Islands.
-The Company, represented by the management board, concluded an audit contract with us to audit the financial statements as of December 31, including the accounting system pursuant to sections 269ff of the Austrian Commercial Code (UGB).
+We were elected by Company Directors as auditor for the fiscal year from January 1, 2017 to December 31, 2017 of the BA-CA Finance (Cayman) Limited, Cayman Islands.
+The Company, represented by the board of directors, concluded an audit contract with us to audit the financial statements as of December 31, 2017, including the accounting system pursuant to sections 269ff of the Austrian Commercial Code (UGB).